Ankara: Mehmet Akif Literature Museum Library

+METU Science and Technology Museum / Archaeology Museum

+Both the METU Science and Technology Museum (ODTÜ Bilim ve Teknoloji Müzesi) and the Archaeology Museum (ODTÜ Arkeoloji Müzesi) are located inside the Middle East Technical University campus.

+Republic & War of Independence Museum

+Both the Republic Museum and War of Independence Museum are located on Ulus Square.
+They were originally the first and second Parliament building (TBMM) of the Republic of Turkey, respectively.
+The War of Independence was planned and directed here as recorded in various photographs and items presently on exhibition.
+In another display, wax figures of former presidents of the Republic of Turkey are on exhibit.

 State Art and Sculpture Museum

 The State Art and Sculpture Museum (Resim-Heykel Müzesi) which opened to the public in 1980 is close to the Ethnography Museum and houses a rich collection of Turkish art from the late 19th century to the present day.
 There are also galleries which host guest exhibitions.